Abbie Hoffman

 Abbot Howard Hoffman (November 30, 1936 – April 12, 1989) was an American political and social activist who co-founded the Youth International Party ("Yippies") and was a member of the Chicago Seven.
 He was also a leading proponent of the Flower Power movement.

 As a member of the Chicago Seven, Hoffman was charged with and tried for activities during the 1968 Democratic National Convention, for conspiring to use interstate commerce with intent to incite a riot and crossing state lines with the intent to incite a riot under the anti-riot provisions of Title X of the Civil Rights Act of 1968.
 Five of the Chicago Seven defendants, including Hoffman, were convicted of crossing state lines with intent to incite a riot; all of the convictions were vacated after an appeal and the U.S. Department of Justice declined to pursue another trial.
-Hoffman, along with all of the defendants and their attorneys were also convicted and sentenced for contempt of court by the judge; these convictions were also vacated after an appeal.
+Hoffman, along with all of the defendants and their attorneys, also was convicted and sentenced for contempt of court by the judge; these convictions also were vacated after an appeal.

-Hoffman continued his activism into the 1970s and remains an icon of the anti-Vietnam war movement and the counterculture era.
+Hoffman continued his activism into the 1970s, and following a 1973 anti-drug sting he became a fugitive and changed his name until 1980, when he turned himself in.
+He is an icon of the anti-Vietnam war movement and the counterculture of the 1960s.
 He died by suicide with a phenobarbital overdose in 1989 at age 52.